ketkithakor/PlanCalculator/README.md

 The plan calculator will take the purchase price and purchase date as input and output the deposit, installments amounts and dates.

 --------------------------------------------------------------------------------------------------------------------------------
-Tool used - Visual Studio 1019
+Tool used - Visual Studio 2019

 Implemented : Clean Architecture, SOLID Principle, Dependency Injection, Repository Pattren.

-PlanCalculator solution contains 3 projects (Console, Core & Infrastructure)
+PlanCalculator solution contains 4 projects (Console, Core, Infrastructure, UnitTest)

 PlanCalculator.Core library project - No dependencies